What grades are offered by Insight PA Cyber Charter School (ISPA)?

 What subjects will my child study?

 Language arts/English, math, science, and history are core courses.
 There are also other courses in the appropriate grade levels, such as art, health/PE, music, and world languages.
-High school students will also have access to elective offerings and career-specific courses.
+High school students also have access to electives and career-focused courses.

 Does ISPA provide textbooks and other instructional materials?

 Yes, we provide textbooks and instructional materials.
 These books and materials are dependent on the student's grade level and the courses they're enrolled in.
-High school students receive fewer books and materials than elementary and middle school students in conjunction with their class cohort.
+High school students receive fewer books and materials than elementary and middle school students.

 The elementary program is self-paced and flexible within the parameters specified by state law.
 Middle school and high school students complete lessons in synchronous and asynchronous sessions and are expected to complete, quizzes, tests, and other assignments in a timely manner.